 Zepbound is the newest prescription weight loss medication to hit the market.
 It’s the only GLP-1/GIP dual agonist weight loss medication.
 Another newer entrant is Wegovy (semaglutide) which is a GLP-1 receptor agonist.

-Compared to Wegovy, Saxenda (liraglutide), Qsymia (phentermine-topiramate), Contrave (bupropion-naltrexone), Adipex-P (phentermine), and Xenical (Orlistat), in separate trials people lost more weight on Zepbound than other medications.
+Compared to Wegovy, Saxenda (liraglutide), Qsymia (phentermine-topiramate), Contrave (bupropion-naltrexone), Adipex-P (phentermine), and Xenical (Orlistat), in separate clinical trials, people lost more weight on Zepbound than other medications.
 It costs roughly $400 less a month than Wegovy and Saxenda.

 Even so, only you and your healthcare provider can decide which weight loss plan and medication, if applicable, is right for you and your health status and needs.

-Learn more about Saxenda vs Mounjaro (aka Zepbound) for weight loss.
+Learn more about Saxenda vs Zepbound for weight loss and Zepbound vs Wegovy.

 Your journey to losing weight starts with an initial consultation Your provider will go over your goals and medical history to recommend a program that’s right for you and may or may not include prescription medication.